Jiajia-Cui/specs/protocol/0010-margin-orchestration.md

 #### 2. Updating margins when market data changes

 Recalculate all margins for when any of the following are met:

-1. Order book changes (subject to a threshold being exceeded)
 1. If mark price changes
 1. When market observable used in the [margin calculation](./0019-margin-calculator.md) changes

+Recalculate margin from the parties who made change of orders for when any of the following are met:
+1. Order book changes (subject to a threshold being exceeded)

 #### 3. Updating margins when positions have changed